nim65s/docker-cargo-binstall/README.md

 # Docker images for cargo-binstall

-You can either use eg. `nim65s/cargo-binstall:mdbook` to get a bookworm with the right binary, or build your own with eg.:
+You can either use eg. `nim65s/cargo-binstall:mdbook` to get a bookworm container with the right binary for your CI, or build your own with eg.:

 ```Dockerfile